 American Studies encourages interdisciplinary and transdisciplinary scholarship in U.S. cultures and histories broadly defined.
 We welcome frameworks of comparative, international, and/or transnational perspectives.
 With an editorial staff from a number of areas of study, the journal offers provocative perspectives on a variety of issues.
-Frequent special sections and special issues (such as the Fall 2004 issue on Hawaii and the Fall/Winter 2005 issue, "Indigeneity at the Crossroads of American Studies.") create a space for a broad discussion on a single topic.
+Frequent special sections and special issues (such as the Fall 2016 issue on Sport in the University and the Fall 2015 Ralph Ellison issue) create a space for a broad discussion on a single topic.
 Articles on pedagogy inform the American Studies classroom.
 The book review section aims at keeping readers conversant with contemporary scholarship.

 Peer Review Process